filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/ipc-agent/index.md

 `make install-infra` may fail and not build the `eudico` image if your system is not configured correctly.
 If this happens, you can always try to build the image yourself to have a finer-grain report of the issues to help you debug them.
 For this you can [follow these instructions](https://github.com/consensus-shipyard/lotus/blob/spacenet/scripts/ipc/README.md).

-High-level you just need to clone the [eudico repo](https://github.com/consensus-shipyard/lotus), and run `docker build -t eudico .` in the root of the repo.
+High-level you just need to clone the [Eudico repository](https://github.com/consensus-shipyard/lotus), and run `docker build -t eudico .` in the root of the repository.

 ### My subnet node doesn't start